Archie Battersbee’s parents submit application to European Court of Human Rights

 Supreme Court judges said they have “great sympathy” with Archie’s parents, but added there is “no prospect of any meaningful recovery”.

-“As directed by the courts, we will now work with the family to prepare for the withdrawal of treatment.
+"As directed by the courts, we will work with the family to prepare for the withdrawal of treatment, but we will make no changes to Archie's care until the outstanding legal issues are resolved."

-“We aim to provide the best possible support to everyone at this difficult time.”

 Archie was found unconscious at his home by his mother on April 7 and has not regained consciousness since.
 She believes he was taking part in an online challenge.